Refried beans used to be an all-day affair. But now, this recipe for Instant Pot Refried Beans in 90 Minutes saves the day for something else.

 - Pour hot tap water into the pot so it can come to a boil while you sort and wash beans.

 - Add beans to pot and seal.
 Turn off the Sauté button and set to cook on HIGH pressure for 50 minutes.

 - Release pressure 10 minutes after pressure cooking finishes.

-- Open pot and stir in tomato paste, salt, black pepper, and hot sauce to taste.
+- Open pot.
+Drain off liquid and reserve.
+Stir in tomato paste, salt, black pepper, and hot sauce to taste.
 If you have Adobo seasoning on hand, use it instead of salt for a more authentic Tex-Mex flavor.

 - Use an immersion blender or a potato masher to pulverize beans to your preferred level of chunkiness.
+Add in reserved liquid as needed to make beans the right consistency.
 If you like your beans really smooth, use a food processor and blend in batches.

 - If beans seem too dry after mashing, add a little bit of water to bring to desired consistency.

 - Skip step #6 if you just want a mean bowl of beans.

 As an Amazon Associate, I earn from qualifying purchases.
 But don't worry.
 This doesn't change the price you pay.